SebaMarino/exogas/README.md

 - carbon shielding
 - (optional and under testing) carbon capture and CO reformation

+It has two different modules.
+One for modelling the radial evolution and another to model the vertical evolution at the belt centre.

 ## Installation

 you can simply use pip, e.g. pip install exogas